-NREMT provides the advanced emergency medical technician certification, which prepares EMTs for more specialized work out in the field and at the scene.
-According to the National EMS Scope of Practice Model (NEMSSPM), AEMTs “provide basic and limited advanced emergency medical care and transportation for critical and emergent patients who access the emergency medical system.
+NREMT provides the advanced emergency medical technician certification, which prepares EMTs for more specialized work in the field and at the scene.
+According to the NEMSSPM, AEMTs “provide basic and limited advanced emergency medical care and transportation for critical and emergent patients who access the emergency medical system.
 This individual possesses the basic knowledge and skills necessary to provide patient care and transportation.”

 The EMT Certification Process and Eligibility

 The NREMT certification process, in all respects, involves a number of steps and the meeting of specific medical criteria.
 They are:

 - Successful completion of a state-approved EMR/EMT/AEMT/paramedic course that meets or exceeds the National Emergency Medical Services Education Standards for the Emergency Medical Responder.

 - Current certification in CPR-BLS as “Healthcare Provider” or equivalent credential.

 - Successful completion of the EMR/EMT/AEMT/paramedic cognitive exams and state-approved psychomotor exams.

 There may be additional specific certification requirements, such as holding at least an EMT certification for AEMT and paramedic criteria.
 A psychomotor competency portfolio along with successful completion of a CAAHEP-accredited paramedic education program within the past two years is an additional requirement if applicants seek paramedic certification.

 The standard level of training is NREMT’s EMT certification.
 The jobs mentioned above are subfields and/or advanced forms of emergency medical care.
 Such positions are defined by the National EMS Scope of Practice Model—a master government document that outlines expectations of emergency medical services staff.